adithiarun/Artificial-Intelligence/Project-4/README.md

 Decision Trees are a type of Supervised Machine Learning Model.
 In supervised learning, we feed a sample input and output, and the model learns a function that maps the input to the output.
 We then test the model against a test dataset that is different from the training set.
 A hypothesis generalizes well if it correctly predicts the y value.
 Decision trees take a vector of attribute values as input and return a decision.

-In this project we code a Decision Node Class (representing a single node in the decision tree), a Decision Tree Class (which
+In this project, I coded a Decision Node Class (representing a single node in the decision tree), a Decision Tree Class (which automatically builds the decision tree), and a Random Forest Class (which builds several trees).
+Additionally, I implemented the metrics to evaluate the performances of the classifiers.

 ## DecisionNode Class